-In cryptographic applications, it is not sufficient for the sequence to pass standard statistical tests for randomness; it also needs to be unpredictable in the sense that there is no efficient deterministic algorithm for predicting $u_n$ (with probability of success significantly greater than expected by chance) from $(u_0, u_1, \ldots, u{n-1})$ , unless n is so large that the prediction is infeasible.
+In cryptographic applications, it is not sufficient for the sequence to pass standard statistical tests for randomness; it also needs to be unpredictable in the sense that there is no efficient deterministic algorithm for predicting u_n (with probability of success significantly greater than 0.5) from $(u_0, u_1, \ldots, u{n-1})$, unless nis so large that the prediction is infeasible.

 At first sight it appears that unpredictability is not required in scientific applications.
 However, if a random number generator is predictable then we can always devise a statistical test (albeit an artificial one) that the generator will fail.
 Thus, it seems a wise precaution to use an unpredictable generator if the cost of doing so is not too high.
-We discuss techniques for this in §6.
+We discuss techniques for this in §4.